acep-uaf/pa-cf-shared-configs/README.md

 <br>

-Welcome to the GCP Service Account Creation Role Binding and Secret Generation for PoLP Impersonation toolkit – a suite of scripts designed for automating the creation, verification, and cleanup of roles, service accounts, and secrets on Google Cloud Platform (GCP).
-This toolkit epitomizes the principles of streamlined operations and effective permissions management, making it easier to implement the Principle of Least Privilege (PoLP) and maintain a secure and organized GCP environment.
+Welcome to the GCP Role Binding, Service Account Creation, and Secret Generation Toolkit for PoLP Impersonation.
+This collection of scripts is crafted to simplify the processes of creating, verifying, and managing roles, service accounts, and secrets on the Google Cloud Platform (GCP).
+Emphasizing streamlined operations and robust permission oversight, this toolkit assists in efficiently upholding the Principle of Least Privilege (PoLP) for a safer and well-ordered GCP setup.

 ## Overview